dpacheconr/aws-newrelic-metrics-stream-integration-terraform-example/README.md

-# AWS–New Relic Highly Configurable Terraform Integration
+# AWS–New Relic Configurable Terraform Integration Example

-This module provisions all AWS and New Relic resources for a highly configurable integration, supporting both PUSH and PULL modes, with flexible metric filters and resource naming.
+This module provisions all AWS and New Relic resources for a highly configurable integration, with flexible metric filters and resource naming.

----

-## Features
-- Supports both **PUSH** and **PULL** integration modes
-- Highly configurable via variables and `.tfvars` files
-- Uses best practices for secrets and sensitive data
-- Outputs all important resource identifiers

 ---